-Your child with a Special Needs: How to conquer independent Bathing
+Your child with special needs: How to conquer independent bathing

 20 plus Occupational Therapy tips and strategies to facilitate independent showering and bathing for your child with special needs